-Key Considerations/Impacts: Right-of-way will be a consideration, requiring property impacts.
-The curb in place will likely be utilized.
+Key Considerations/Impacts: The curb that is in place will likely be utilized.
 This option should be coordinated with P2 sidewalk construction on East Main Street to avoid leaving a gap in the mall area.
 With eleven foot travel lanes there will be small effects to vehicular traffic.
 Bicyclist needs are still not met.